acieshk/OneStepGPSLeoProject/README.md

 ```

 **Note**:
+- You have to enter api_key as it is removed for security purpose.
 - Replace the placeholder values with your actual settings.
 - If you're running MongoDB locally without authentication, you can omit the `mongodb_username` and `mongodb_password` fields.